Llandysul: Church

 The church of St Tysul was founded by Saint Tysul, 462–554, at the meeting place of a number of tracks at a ford over the River Teifi.
 The present stone structure dates from the 13th century and the roof remained thatched until 1783.
 The ancient altar with its early Christian inscription was incorporated into the altar of the Lady Chapel.
 The simple nave is separated from the north and south aisles by plain square pillars.
 Other ancient carved stones are found in the choir vestry.
 One of these is the Velvor Stone, a fragment cut from the middle of an inscribed slab.

 The tower houses a ring of six bells which are rung regularly.

 Calan Hen ("Old New Year's Day") is an interesting custom associated with the church.
 It dates from 1752, when 11 days were lost in the change from the Julian calendar to the Gregorian calendar.
 On the old New Year's Day, now 12 January, it was the custom for harvest workers to be given a feast.
 The rest of the day was spent kicking a ball about.
 Kickoff was halfway between the two goals, Llanwenog Church porch and Llandysul Church porch.
 Most of the players were drunk by this time and it was a rough affair.
 In 1833, the vicar of Llandysul, Reverend Enoch James, substituted a different way of celebrating Calan Hen.
 It was a gathering in Llandysul Church of the Sunday Schools of the churches within eight miles of Llandysul to answer catechisms, sing anthems and recite scriptures.
 The custom continues to this day.

 Rev. Gareth Reid was appointed priest-in-charge of St Tysul's Church (and other churches in the benefice) in June 2013.
-Information about church activities can be found on the St Tysul's church website.
 In October 2014, lightning struck the church tower causing damage to the crenellations in the northeast corner, resulting in chunks of masonry falling on the roof below.
 The church and graveyard were fenced off for safety reasons until repairs to the church and tower could be completed.
 The church was reopened six months later.